Trompe-l’œil

 Mixed Campan

 Campan is a marble from the Pyrenees region.
 It comes in green, banded, pink and red, but the most beautiful species is mixed campan, also known as campan grand mélange.
-Quarried from ancient times to the end of the 20th century, marble was used extensively to decorate the Château de Versailles.
-In fireplaces, in columns (pink Campan for the Grand Trianon), but also in wall panel decorations due to the high pictorial quality of its motifs.
+Quarried from ancient times to the end of the 20th century, this marble was used extensively to decorate the Château de Versailles.
+In fireplaces, in columns (pink Campan for the Grand Trianon), but also in walled pannels as decorations due to the high pictorial quality of its motifs.
 The Queen's staircase, for example, is mainly decorated with green and mixed campan veneers.

 other marbles